 You should read the important information about the benefits and features of the Plan including investing in a pension account before making a decision.
 Go to Sections 2 of the Member Guide which is available by going to https://www.raizinvest.com.au or on request by phoning 1800 455 666.
 The information relating to the benefits and features of the Plan may change between the time when you read this PDS and the day when you acquire this product.

 Things you should know:

 All investments carry risk.

-Assets with the highest long-term returns (such as shares and property) may also carry the highest level of short-term risk.
+Generally, assets with the highest long-term returns (such as shares and property) also carry the highest level of short-term risk.